mattfeng/csaw-hsf-writeups/README.md

 > I do not know the extent of your current efforts, but in any case you should worry that you are overstepping your bounds.
 A project in the lab is great but if that means **hazardly putting the rest of the lab as risk** it will need to be ended there.

 So, the lab has some dangerous projects under progress, and some do not agree.

+Interesting email: **Status**
+> Guys,
+>
+> I need to put this out there.
+We are getting pummelled. **All of our services are no longer in my control**.
+The down time is killing everything.
+If I do not get this all together soon I may need to go in and physically fix all of this.

+The lab is being hacked to the extent where they have no control.
+Supposedly, Moshe Wunsch is in charge of keeping the lab services running, but they are not in his control anymore.

+Suspicious email (From:Marc Rogers / To:Luke Hunkes): **Project Info**
+> I know you have testing our system in mind, but I do not see the end goal.
+How will this remove our adversaries.

+One of the lab project's goals is to remove adversaries.
+That doesn't seem too nice.

+Suspicious email (From: Marc Rogers / To: Luke Hunkes): **Re: Final Steps**
+> I will take it that you are sure on this one.
+I will be there to back you up.
+>
+> > luke.hunkes@gmail.com wrote
+> > Jim's actions have played into our hands.
+Julian will arrive here soon.
+Meet me in the back of the lab **to deal with him**.

+There seems to be tension in the lab.
+The lab members are ready to "deal with each other", possibly with murder?